gadgetron/GadgetronOnlineClass/Courses/Day1/Lecture3/Part1/README.md

 ```

 There is an oversampling in readout direction by a factor of 2 in all Siemens acquisition.
-Use `np.transpose` to copy and paste the data
+Use `np.transpose` to buffer the data from `acquisition.data` in `mybuffer`.

 ### First Conclusion

-This conclude the lecure on readout.
+This conclude the lecture on readout.
 Note that standard kspace processing step (removeOversampling, ghost niquist and BO corrections for EPI, coil compression...) have already been developped in python or in C++.
 There is no need to redoo it except for educational purpose.